Interactive-NCA/nca-backend/README.md

 ## 🤝 Contributing

 Contributions are always welcome!
 If you have any ideas or suggestions for the project, please create an issue or submit a pull request.
+Please follow these [conventions](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) for commit messages.